Language:

 Biography

-Daniele Theseider Dupré was born in Italy in 1965 under the sign of Scorpio ( in cauda venenum ).
-Not that he believes in astrology, but this could be a good excuse, should someone have the impression he has a bad character.
+Daniele Theseider Dupré was born in Italy in 1965 under the sign of Scorpio (in cauda venenum).
+Not that he believes in astrology, but this could be a good excuse, should someone get the impression he has a bad temper.

 Americans could refer to him as "Ms Daniele T. Dupré", but:

-• "Theseider Dupré" is his family name, not just "Dupré", and it does come from France, even if the first part does no longer sound like French - older versions (probably, Teyssèdre) did.
-This makes its pronunciation puzzling for everyone, including Italian, French and English speakers.
+• "Theseider Dupré" is his family name, not just "Dupré", and it does come from France, even if the first word does no longer sound like French; older versions, such as Teyssèdre, did.
+Then, the notion of its correct pronunciation is more nonsense than the one for "Frankenstein" [cf. Young Frankenstein, Mel Brooks 1974].

 Such confusions are sometimes source of fun for him.
-E.g., once he was reviewing conference papers for a (female) program committee member who only knew him through email.
-She initially believed he was a woman, and she admitted that when she thought that, she found his reviews "slightly abrasive (even though the criticism were justified)", but when she realized he was male, his reviews seemed "quite gentle".
+E.g., once he was reviewing conference papers for a (female) program committee member who only knew him through email, and initially believed he was a woman.
+Later, she admitted she had found his reviews "slightly abrasive (even though the criticism were justified)", but when she realized he was male, his reviews seemed "quite gentle".

 The use of his acronym "dtd" dates back to 1990, probably before DTD became widely used for Document Type Definition.